 A growing number of children have now been identified as victims of torture and abuse after capture by the United States military.
 In an article published last month, GQ magazine detailed the plight of Muhammed Jawad, who was arrested in 2002 at the age of twelve by Afghan police and accused of throwing a grenade that wounded two U.S. soldiers.
 Though he maintained his innocence, Muhammed was tortured by Afghan police, who threatened to kill him and his family if he did not confess to throwing the grenade.

 After being transferred to Guantanamo, the notorious U.S. military base, Muhammed was subjected to a sleep-deprivation strategy that forced him to move to a different cell every two hours and fifty-five minutes, for two consecutive weeks.
 Military officials also held Muhammed in isolation.
-Muhammed attempted to commit suicide by bashing his head repeatedly into a wall until it bled.
+Muhammed attempted to kill himself by bashing his head repeatedly into a wall until it bled.
 Soldiers photographed him completely nude, in humiliating positions, and forced him to remain in brightly lit rooms for twenty-four hours.

 In 2008, the lead U.S. prosecutor against Muhammed quit the case, describing the prosecution as “a charade.”
 The prosecutor argued that due to Muhammed’s “rudimentary education” and “manifest gullibility,” he was of no intelligence value to the military and thus being subjected to “pointless, purely gratuitous mistreatment.”
 Muhammed’s charges were dismissed in 2009, when a judge ruled that his initial confession had been coerced by Afghan police.